SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Landmark Victorians Of Alamo Square: The best walking tour of this district is this free walk organized by the public library.
 During this two-hour walk, you will get up close and personal with many of the colorful Victorians.
 You will walk up a few hills and through the park as you learn more about some of the most interesting houses.
 If you are lucky, you might even get the chance to see the inside of one of the remodeled Victorians.
 Find the schedule for this walking tour and other free tours offered by the SF Public Library.

-Full House (1987-1995): I've mentioned this one a few times already and this TV series made this area even more famous.
-Although the Seven Sisters were featured in the opening credits for this show, the house they "lived" in was in Pacific Heights.
-They only filmed outside of these houses, but the outside of them were featured prominently in the show for all 9 seasons.
+Full House (1987-1995): I've mentioned this one a few times already, as this TV series made the Alamo Square area even more famous.
+Although the Seven Sisters appeared in the opening credits for this show, the house the characters "lived" in was in Pacific Heights.
+They only filmed the outside of these houses, but that footage was featured prominently in the show for all 9 seasons.

 Dirty Harry (1971)